CalinFlorinTUDOR/ShiftBuilder/README.md

 ○ Js

 # Database

 ○ Localstorage

 # Internationalisation

 ○ English

 # Security

-○ Local storage - the data will be saved to localstorage
+○ Local storage - the data will be saved to localstorage.